B2B lead generation: definition and strategies

 What is lead generation?

-We mainly talk about lead generation in the field of BtoB marketing, but the concept of lead generation can also be applied to BtoC activities with a long transition period (automotive, higher education, engineering and interior design…).
+We mainly talk about lead generation in the field of BtoB marketing, but the concept of lead generation can also be applied to BtoC markets with a long transition period (automotive, higher education, engineering and interior design…).

 The concept of lead generation means that the leads go beyond simple advertising or marketing contacts, the commercial contacts being generally more or less identified and qualified.